Weronika3108/Weronika3108/README.md

 **I'm Weronika Oska +1 year commercial expierience ISTQB Certified Software Tester**

-• I was a Technical Support 🛠 that converted to Software Testing world 🔎. • I always put strong emphasis on **analitical thinking, delivering top quality** and **pay close attention** to every detail of my work. • I'm currently mastering the skills of **writing test cases, reporting defects and creating test reports.**
+• I was a Technical Support 🛠 that converted to Software Tester 🔎. • I always put strong emphasis on **analitical thinking** and  **delivering top quality** to every detail of my work. • I'm currently mastering the skills of **writing test cases, reporting defects and creating test reports.**
 • My focus is on **exploratory, websites and mobile applications testing**, **REST API**.
 • I use **Testlink, Jira, Trello, X-Ray, Confluence, Postman, GIT, Devops** on a daily basis.
 I believe in make-do approach, teamwork, collaboration, taking initiative in our learning process.
 I believe I was born natural tester because for me life is just constant learning and testing new paths and options! :).